su2code/su2code.github.io/_docs_v7/Thermochemical-Nonequilibrium.md

 | --- | --- |
 | `NEMO_EULER`, `NEMO_NAVIER_STOKES` | 7.0.0 |

-The source terms in the species conservation equations are the  volumetric mass production rates which are governed by the forward and backward reaction rates, $R^f$ and $R^b$, for a given reaction $r$, and can be expressed as
+The source terms in the species conservation equations are the  volumetric mass production rates which are governed by the forward and backward reaction rates, $$R^f$$ and $$R^b$$, for a given reaction $r$, and can be expressed as
 $$
     \dot{w}_s = M_s \sum_r (\beta_{s,r} - \alpha_{s,r})(R_{r}^{f} - R_{r}^{b}).
 $$

-From kinetic theory, the forward and backward reaction rates are dependent on the molar concentrations of the reactants and products, as well as the forward and backward reaction rate coefficients, $k^f$ and $k^b$, respectively, and can be expressed as
+From kinetic theory, the forward and backward reaction rates are dependent on the molar concentrations of the reactants and products, as well as the forward and backward reaction rate coefficients, $$k^f$$ and $$k^b$$, respectively, and can be expressed as
 $$
     R_{r}^f = k_{r}^f \prod_s (\frac{\rho_s}{M_s})^{\alpha_{s,r}},
 $$